emard/ulx3s-bin/README.md

 # OpenOCD

-Beides FleaFPGA-JTAG, ULX3S can be programmed using OpenOCD too.
+Besides FleaFPGA-JTAG, ULX3S can be programmed using OpenOCD too.
-External JTAG like FT2232 can be used, but in recent OpenOCD's appeared FT232R driver which can be patched to work with onboard FT231X.
+External JTAG like FT2232 can be used, but in recent OpenOCD there is FT232R driver which can be patched to work with onboard FT231X.
+It works but FleaFPGA-JTAG is much faster.

 [Source openOCD FT232R](https://github.com/emard/openocd).
 can be compiled into